thaysom22/gitpod-full-template-dec2020/TESTING.md

 **JSHint was used to validate JavaScript**

-* Passes with no major errors (only warnings about use of lanuage features available only in ES6)
+* All Javascript files pass with no major errors (only warnings about use of lanuage features available only in ES6)

+### 3.2 Jasmine unit testing

+* The [Jasmine](https://jasmine.github.io/) testing framework was used to run automated unit tests for the Javascript functions and class methods in this project.
+The library was loaded from specRunner.html file using cdnjs CDN.
+* The [jasmine-jquery](https://github.com/velesin/jasmine-jquery) extension was loaded from specRunner.html file using jsdelivr CDN
+* The functions and modules for files in the js/modules directory were imported into mainSpec.js and the specifications can be found there.

+**To run tests:**

+1. Create a local clone of the project repository
+2. Run specRunner.html file in browser

+**To add jasmine tests**

+1. Open mainSpec.js file
+2. Add tests using the jasmine 3.1 framework
+3. Save mainSPec.js then refresh specRunner.html

 ## 4. Other testing